Art as Healing, Life as Art

 FAQ

-The program runs four times a year, each residency lasting from one to two months, depending on the availability of the artist and the space.
-The first resident, Gloria Fan Duan, begins in July 2025.
-The general available time of the residency is January to November.
+The Fou Residency program runs four times a year, with each residency lasting one to two months, depending on the availability of both the artist and the space.
+The general residency period spans from January to November.

-Residents will have access to a variety of local cultural, ecological, and healing resources, including introductions to local craftsmen, artists, healers, musicians, community builders, and Mayan cultural stewards, depending on their needs.
-We foster community engagement through collaboration with the local grassroots church Casa de Oración Camino al Cielo in Tulum’s Invisible Zone, where artists may choose to offer educational art workshops.
+In addition to time and space for focused creative work, residents are invited to engage with Tulum’s rich cultural and ecological landscape.
+Depending on their interests, artists may be introduced to local craftsmen, artists, healers, musicians, community builders, and Mayan cultural stewards.
+We also foster community collaboration through partnerships, including with the grassroots church Casa de Oración Camino al Cielo in Tulum’s Invisible Zone, where residents may choose to lead educational art workshops.

 International Exposure